Nishiken1/LBF-ForChemicalCompounds/README.md

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
 For questions or feedback, please open an issue or contact [kenmancf@gmail.com](mailto:kenmancf@gmail.com).